vidyar/docs-1/sources/samples/cassandra.rst

-:title: cassandra-buildsample
+:title: cassandra sample
-:description: A brief description about cassandra-buildsample
+:description: A brief description about cassandra-sample
 :keywords: cassandra, Language,services,Install

 .. _cassandra:

-cassandra-samples
+cassandra-sample
 =================

 The goal of this code samples is to show you how to set up and build your repo on shippable.